-This section covers the fulfilling and completion of the project close-out including necessary documentation to facilitate effective completion. hand-over and operation of the project.
+This section covers the fulfilling and completion of the project close-out including necessary documentation to facilitate effective completion, hand-over and operation of the project.

-The Service Provider shall administer the Works Contract during the period subsequent to the issuing of the Completion Certificate of the Works up to and including the issuing of the Final Approval Certificate to the Contractor and conclusion of the final payment certificate.
+The Consulting Engineer shall administer the Works Contract during the period after the issuing of the Completion Certificate of the Works up to and including the issuing of the Final Approval Certificate to the Contractor and conclusion of the final payment certificate.